MasterAwesome/android_device_motorola_sanders/README.md

-Device Tree for Moto G5 Plus (sanders)
+Device Tree for Moto G5S Plus (sanders)
 ===========================================

-The Motorola Moto G5 Plus (codenamed _"sanders"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto G5S Plus (codenamed _"sanders"_) is a mid-range smartphone from Motorola mobility.
-It was announced on February 2017.
+It was announced on August 2017.

 Basic   | Spec Sheet
 -------:|:-------------------------